redmaner/tic_tac_toe/README.md

 ```

 ## Starting a game with different board size
-Tic Tac Go initializes with a traditional 3x3 board.<br>
+Tic Tac Go initializes with a traditional 3x3 board.
 Tic Tac Go supports custom board sizes up to 100x100.<br>
 <br>
 To start a Tic Tac Go game with a different board size, simply use a number as argument<br>